 Are you looking for a low-maintenance pet that will show off your personality?

 If so, adding a pet snail to your home may be the perfect fit!
-There are many types of snails to keep as pets that you should know!
+You should know that there are many types of snails to keep as pets!

-Snails are increasingly becoming popular as pets and are ideal for those who want something small to keep and care for.
+Snails are becoming increasingly popular as pets, ideal for those who want something small to keep and care for.

 The beautiful shells and their slow-moving pace make them engaging creatures to watch.
 These small, slithering creatures can offer hours of entertainment to their keepers.